ryanvilbrandt/commission_tracker/src/user_help.md

 Any commissions that a commissioner bought from you specifically are ⭐ Exclusive commissions, and will have that star emoji beside them. *These commissions should be prioritized because they cannot be reassigned to other Artists.*

 You will see ❌ Reject buttons next to your commissions.
 If you don't want to work on a commission, click the ❌ Reject button.
-You are allowed to Reject commissions for any reason, including if you feel are they offensive, abusive, too complex, or even just not your cup of tea.
-This will move the commission out of your queue so it can be assigned to a different Artist.
+You are allowed to Reject commissions for any reason, including if you feel they are offensive, abusive, too complex, or even just not your cup of tea.
+If it is a non-exclusive commission, this will move the commission out of your queue, so it can be assigned to a different Artist.
+If it is a ⭐ Exclusive commission, it will be removed from the queues completely, and a host will refund the commissioner.

 ### Available Commissions